misaz/TLI493D-Library/README.md

 ## Features
 - Written in C. Can be used in both C and C++ projects.
 - Minimal RAM usage.
 No dynamic memory allocations.
-- Library core depends on stdint.h (for uint8_t, uint16_t, int16_t and uint32_t types), stddef- (for size_t type) and math.h if geniometric computations are needed.
+- Library core depends on stdint.h (for uint8_t, uint16_t, int16_t and uint32_t types), stddef (for size_t type) and math.h if geniometric computations are needed.
 - Platform specific ports depends on vendor SDK (see section Supported platfroms and porting below).
 - Support for multiple deveices on I2C Bus
 - Support for getting data from sensor and convert them to mT for all 3 directions
 - Support for getting data from sensor in RAW format for all 3 directions
 - Support for computing angle and proximity based on measured data
-- Support for setting thresholds for genreting interrupts
+- Support for setting thresholds for generating interrupts
 - Support for using both one byte and two byte read modes
 - Support for disabling unused channels
 - Support for triggering conversion when executing I2C transactions